cihai/cihai/doc/usage.rst

 cihai is designed to allow you to incrementally override settings to your liking.

-Internally, the config is parsed through :func:`cihai.core.expand_config`.
+Internally, the config is parsed through :func:`cihai.conf.expand_config`.
 This will replace environment variables, XDG variables and tildes.
 You can also enter absolute paths.